Confidence Scores Make Instance-dependent Label-noise Learning Possible: Baselines

 \paragraph{Mean absolute error loss.} Due to its symmetric property, the Mean Absolute Error (MAE) has been theoretically justified to be robust to label noise under assumptions \citep{ghosh2017robust}.
 However, this loss is more difficult to train, especially on complex datasets.

-\paragraph{$L_q$ norm.} Introduced in \cite{zhang_generalized_2018}, $L_q$ norm attempts to bring the best of both worlds between the CCE and the MAE loss: the CCE is easy to train, while the MAE is robust to label noise.
+\paragraph{$L_q$ norm.} Introduced in \citet{zhang_generalized_2018}, $L_q$ norm or Generalized Cross Entropy (GCE) Loss attempts to bring the best of both worlds between the CCE and the MAE loss: the CCE is easy to train, while the MAE is robust to label noise.
 The authors therefore define this loss using the negative box-cox transformation:

 so that the $L_q$ tends to the CCE when $q \rightarrow 0$ and to the MAE when $q = 1$.
 In the following experiments, we set $q=0.7$, suggested by authors.